The Shepherd of the Hills (novel): Plot summary

 The Shepherd is suffering a mental breakdown of his own over the presumed death of his son.
 Though The Shepherd is a pastor, he realizes that he has no true belief in the Good Shepherd he preaches to others; this crisis of faith pushes him over the edge.
 His doctor recommends he take a long vacation, so he spends some time wandering around the country, rediscovering and strengthening his faith.
 Eventually, he changes his name and moves to the hills to connect with what his son loved most.
 Here he finally learns of his son's secret, the subsequent death of the Matthews girl, and the identity of young Pete as his grandson.
 He keeps this and his true identity from everyone, knowing that Old Matt has sworn vengeance.
 The Shepherd also hopes to do what he can to atone for his son's actions and intends to spend the rest of his life helping these people and teaching them about the "true Shepherd".

 Only later in the story does The Shepherd discover that the ghostly figure is his son Mad Howard.
 Shortly afterwards, Mad Howard is shot while risking his life to save others.
 The Shepherd then confesses his identity to Old Matt and tells him that the betrayer of his daughter is still alive, but dying and desires to be forgiven.
 After The Shepherd's confession Old Matt, although angry, finds it within himself to forgive both father and son, and he and the Shepherd (along with his wife and Pete) go to Mad Howard's bedside.

 With the doctor and family present, Mad Howard looks at the painting of the Matthews girl.
 He speaks to her of their life together, saying, "I loved her, I--LOVED--HER.
 She was my natural mate.
 My other self.
 I belonged to her, she to me."
 For a time he lies exhausted; then he rises on his arms and says, "Do you hear her?
 She is calling.
 She is calling again!
 Yes, sweetheart.
 Yes, dear, I am coming!"
 With that, Mad Howard dies and is buried in an unmarked section of a cave on Dewey Bald.
-Shortly thereafter, Pete also dies and was buried next to his mother.
+Shortly thereafter, Pete also dies and is buried next to his mother.